In taberna quando sumus: Differences from the manuscript

 The lyrics used by Orff show a change in the last stanza where the original parum durant centum sex nummate / ubi ipsi immoderate is changed to parum sexcente nummate / durant, cum immoderate.
 The musical arrangement also adds the exclamation io! at the end, repeated nine times.

+In popular culture

+"In taberna quando sumus" is used in the original soundtrack of the game Crusader Kings II.
+The usage of this poem is symbolic, as the game gives the player the control of a lord of the Middle Ages, that can interact and risk his own treasury through intrigues and plots.